Axway-API-Management-Plus/apigateway-openlogging-elk/README.md

 <p align="right"><a href="#table-of-content">Top</a></p>

 ### Filebeat

+Watch this video for a demonstration: [Setup Filebeat](https://youtu.be/h0AdztZ2bSE)

 Finally Filebeat must be configured and started.
 You can start Filebeat as Docker-Container using the Docker-Compose files and mount the corresponding directories into the container.
 Alternatively you can install Filebeat natively on the API gateway and configure it accordingly.
 It is important that the filebeat/filebeat.yml file is used as base.
 This file contains instructions which control the logstash pipelines.